ECCCBen/SeaIceCNN/README.md

 ## Exploring the Notebooks

-After setting up the environment and data, you may wish to look first at the Table of Contents in [index notebook filename](./index.ipynb) to discover which parts of the code interest you.
+After setting up the environment and data, you may wish to look first at the Table of Contents in [the index notebook](./index.ipynb) to discover which parts of the code interest you.
 In order to launch the Table of Contents notebook on your local system, use the following command while inside the activated `seaicecnn` environment:

 ```
-jupyter notebook <name-of-index.ipynb>
+jupyter notebook index.ipynb
 ```